Fan Tutorial 3b - Verify System - Test Module

 , click on the three dots icon near the identifier and select the first option,Add Verification Method

 .
-In the pop-up “Add New Verification Method”, select “Rules” and click on “Yes”.Click on the small arrow button near R-Fan-001 and again on the one next to Rules to open the Fan component in the next row.
+In the pop-up “Add New Verification Method”, select “Rules” and click on “Yes”.Click on the small arrow button near R-Fan-001 and again on the one next to Rules to open the Fan Block in the next row.

 Double-click into the cell in the closeout reference column (1) to get a pop-up to add your rules (see image below Adding a Rule).